phantastichuy18/old1/README.md

 3. Run this .py file through the command `python3 name.py` (change the name to the appropriate file name)

-**Before running this file, download the asciimatics library with the command `pip install asciimatics` so you can run it**
+**Before running this file, download the asciimatics module with the command `pip install asciimatics` so you can run it**